HTTP-RPC/Kilo/README.md

     System.out.println(String.format("%s has %s days", month.get("name"), month.get("days")));
 }
 ```

-Columns with empty headings are ignored.
-Empty field values are treated as null.

 ## TextEncoder and TextDecoder
 The `TextEncoder` and `TextDecoder` classes can be used to serialize and deserialize plain text content, respectively.
 For example: